djog/dojo/Evaluaties/20200625/Resultaten.md

 niet; meer JavaScript en Node.js; meer hulp

 ## Uno's

 Thanks Lizzie Rouble!

 1. How did the presentations go?
 Pretty well.
 Enjoyed it, but first ones too long.
 Due to students taking a long time explaining in detail.
 Keep it 2-3 minutes.
 Some were quite nice and cool, others were just okay.

 2. What do you think about the Discord server?
 Really liked discord.
 Prefer meeting online via discord.
 Another preferred to meet in person, but does see the benefit discord/online.
 Discord best platform.
 Nothing better than discord for this type of group.
 Discord can be a bit annoying with notifications.
 Can be messy and hard to find what you are looking for.

 3. What is good about the course?
 They are not following the course- independent.
 One likes being independent and the freedom.
 But some people may like advanced explanations.
 Good to set aside time and concentration on programming.

 4. How is Richel?
 He can explain things really well.
 Likes being given time to figure out on own- solving own problems.
 Always happy to help.

 5. What is Richel doing well?
 Give time to solve problems on own.
 Really good at orgainzing.
 Great at making groups and bringing people together, to create together.
 Strength at directing and leading.
 Great leadership.

 6. What should Richel do better?
 Cant think of anything.
 Dont know where he can improve.
 Not perfect, but really cant think of anywhere he can improve.
 Richel already does a good job improving himself already.
 Had a hard time

 7. Is there something Richel should be more strict about?
 Does not give deadlines, could be helpful for some students.
 Help set goals.
 Mixed feelings on whether that is conductive in the long run?

 8. Is there something Richel should be less strict about?
 He should not be less strick.
 He is strick when it is needed.

 9. How can the course be improved?
 He could give goals.
 Set goals and help achieve.
 But the older students can do that themselves.
 Maybe being more strick with the younger students.
 Maybe updating the course material for the younger students?
 Had time coming up with improvements.

+## Interpretatie

+Ondanks alles lijken de kids het ermee eens te zijn dat we er het beste van hebben gemaakt.
+Komend seizoen is weer op locatie, dus de Discord laat ik voor wat het is.
+Sterker nog: ik zal deze niet gebruiken tijdens de les, omdat dit vooral afleid.

+Concentratie en doelen stellen, daar wil ik weer op in gaan zetten, zowel bij de kids als de oudere tieners.

+ * Jongere tieners:
+    * nog nooit een project gedaan, dan in een Processing project geleid door mij
+    * geen Discord
+    * geen mobiel
+    * nieuwe regel: geef bij Richel aan als je je mobiel even nodig hebt

+ * Oudere tieners:
+    * nog nooit een project gedaan, dan in een C++ project geleid door mij
+    * geen Discord
+    * geen mobiel
+    * nieuwe regel: geef bij Richel aan als je je mobiel even nodig hebt

+Inderdaad, de presentaties worden weer max 2 minuten.
+Dit was onwennigheid met Discord: hoe geef je subtiel aan via Discord dat de tijd bijna op is, als de leerling aan het Livestreamen is zonder speaker (spoiler: dat kan niet)?